opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 - Vivos are matched 1-to-1, so nothing is impossible to get
 - The three vivosaurs listed in the box Post-Game Vivos, naturally, only appear post-game (so the Rainbow Canyon PTD, in FFC's case).
 These are Nigo, Krypto, and Pacro.
-All you need to do to change this is edit the text input, making sure to use the vivosaurs' Numbers, and separating each by a comma and any number of spaces.
+All you need to do to change this is edit the text input, making sure to use the vivosaurs' line numbers in ffc_vivoNames.txt [1], and separating each by a comma and any number of spaces.
 Also, all entries after the 25th will be ignored
 - DP vivos can, in fact, be dug up, and other things can turn into DP vivos accordingly, since I actually know where they are in FFC
 - There is an option to also disallow Post-Game vivos from appearing on randomized teams,